-When it comes to location, the highest average paycheck (about $119K annually) can be spotted in Chicago, Ill.; the company's headquarter city of Lake Forest, Ill. ($86K), Austin, Texas ($69K), and Raleigh, N.C. (approximately $64K) are the next top-paying cities.
-On the lower end is Rocky Mount, N.C. at about $57K.
-By state, the highest pay levels are found in California, where the average Hospira, Inc. employee makes $130K per year.
+When it comes to location, the highest average paycheck (approximately $118K per year) can be spotted in Chicago, Ill.; the company's headquarter city of Lake Forest, Ill. ($86K), Austin, Texas (approximately $69K), and Raleigh, N.C. (around $64K) are the next top-paying cities.
+At $57K, Rocky Mount, N.C. is home to some of the lowest pay in the country.
+By state, Hospira, Inc. employees make the most in California, earning about $130K annually on average.

 Years of Experience

 Those with one to four years of experience at the company can expect to make $61K per year on average.
 For those with five to nine years of experience, average earnings amount to $69K annually.
 Broken down by tenure, the largest share of Hospira, Inc. employees (35 percent) have 10-19 years of experience and earn approximately $102K per year on average.

 Certifications and Degrees